City nature challenge 2025: Toronto and GTA

 1. OBSERVE LOCAL WILDLIFE

 Safely explore nature on trails or from wherever you are in the GTA by finding wild species close to home.
 Even watching birds from your window is helpful!
-Take a picture or record a sound of what you find using a camera and upload it to iNaturalist (users must be 13 years or older to make an account).
+Take a picture or record a sound of what you find using a camera and upload it to iNaturalist (must be 13+ to make an account).
 Be sure to note the location.

-Record observations anytime April 26 - 29 and submit by May 5, 2024.
+Record observations anytime April 25 - 28 and submit to iNaturalist.
 Encourage your friends and neighbours to help out!
 View photos on the City Nature Challenge: Toronto and GTA project.

 Be aware of human and wildlife safety at all times and explore natural areas responsibly with ethical wildlife photography.
 To support biodiversity research, focus on insects, birds, weeds, and other wild plants, animals and fungi (rather than cultivated species like garden flowers).